 Therapeutic Protein Characterization

 Prior to testing, proteins must be purified from their biological source, whether recombinant expression system or native cells.
 Depending on stability and solubility, proteins may require denaturation and refolding, step-wise liquid or solid phase extraction, or other treatments prior to further purification.
 Techniques such as dynamic light scattering, ultracentrifugation, chemical titration can be used to delineate the chemical and physical stability of proteins, each of which requires accurate delivery of precise volumes of solution.
 Volume and temperature controlled delivery of solutions using programmable syringe pumps are suited for the range of conditions and the robustness required for analysis.
-This is particularly true in high-throughput screening processes where programmable and repetitive fluid delivery is crucial.
+This is particularly true in high-throughput screening processes where programmable and repetitive fluid delivery is important.

 Upon obtaining soluble protein in crude or enriched extract, the next step in the development process involves purification.
 The analytical system used will depend on the chemical and physical nature of the target protein -- small peptides and proteins may be isolated by HPLC whereas large polar proteins and protein complexes are usually better suited for FPLC.
 The nature of the target dictates the column, protocol, and fractionation conditions as well as post purification stability and storage.